 The show blazed a trail to bring rap and hip hop into the mainstream.
-Through its two main incarnations—the intimate art focus of host Fab 5 Freddy and the crazy, silly, cool of hosts Doctor Dré and Ed Lover—Yo!
+Through its two main incarnations—the intimate artist focus of host Fab 5 Freddy and the crazy, silly, cool of hosts Doctor Dré and Ed Lover—Yo!
 MTV Raps changed the landscape not just of music television, but of the culture itself.
 There’s no way to measure its full influence because the generation that grew up on it is still changing the world.
-Here are 10 things you might not know about the revolutionary show, on the 30th annniversary of its debut.
+Here are 10 things you might not know about the revolutionary show, which is making a comeback via Paramount+ on May 24, 2022.

 Yo! essentially had three starts: the pilot, the year of Fab 5 Freddy, and the daily insanity hosted by Doctor Dré and Ed Lover.
-That freewheeling celebration pumped into households every day after school is what most remember the show as.
+That freewheeling celebration pumped into households every day after school is how most viewers remember the show.
 It was improvisational from the beginning.
 They spotted Carole King in the studio on their first day of filming, asked if she would join them, and she agreed, making the gentle-voiced singer/songwriter the first official guest of the raucous hip hop-focused show under its new stewardship.

 Hip hop is one of the United States’s biggest exports, and Yo! was a big part of making that a reality.
 The success of the show led MTV to use it as an anchor in dozens of other countries where it was building an incipient global empire.
 The show helped spread the music to a worldwide audience hungry for it.
 As a testament to its reach, Fab 5 Freddy once met a woman from Russia who had relatives in Europe tape the show on VHS and mail it to her so that her whole block could gather around their TV to watch it.